microsoft/mssql-django/README.rst

    Boolean.
 If it is set to ``False``, the test database won’t be automatically created at the beginning of the tests and dropped at the end.
-   This is useful not to be charged too much for creating new databases in every test when you run tests with Windows Azure SQL Database.
+   This is useful not to be charged too much for creating new databases in every test when you run tests with Azure SQL Database.

 -  TEST_DEPENDENCIES